zero-to-mastery/resources/generalResources.md

 * [**freeCodeCamp.org**](https://www.freecodecamp.org): A free site for learning web development.
 Optionally, you can pledge to donate money to charities while you learn, giving incentive to keep working.
 In particular, this site features a number of JavaScript algorithms for practice and preparation for technical job interviews.

-* [**StackOverflow**](https://stackoverflow.com/): A massive resource of questions and answers having to do with coding.
-If you have a question regarding web development or coding in general, chances are it has already been answered on StackOverflow.

 * [**Udacity**](https://www.udacity.com/): A website for learning different concepts of computer science.

 * [**CSS-Tricks**](https://css-tricks.com/): One of the best sites to learn CSS and responsive design.